Sustainability

 Cosponsor of the Green Lane environmental diary project

-The Teijin Group cosponsors the Green Lane environmental diary project, an environmental education initiative organized by Green Cross Japan for elementary school children in Japan.
+The Teijin Group cosponsors the Green Lane environmental diary project, an environmental education initiative organized by Green Cross Japan for elementary school students in Japan.
 This project involves children keeping an environment-related diary for 12 weeks, thereby raising their awareness of the importance of the environment.

 Fostering Volunteer Personnel

-Group-wide activities
+Groupwide activities

 Promotion of Volunteer Support Program

 In June 2011, we established the Volunteer Support Program.
-Under this program, the administration committee decides which volunteer activities are to be supported from volunteer activities that group employees in Japan are engaged in, and partial financial support for the activities is provided via the Teijin Group Social Contribution Fund made up of donations from volunteer employees and directors as well as from companies.
+Under this program, the administration committee decides which volunteer activities are to be supported from volunteer activities that Group employees in Japan are engaged in, and partial financial support for the activities is provided via the Teijin Group Social Contribution Fund made up of donations from volunteer employees and directors as well as from companies.

 Tokachi Soratabidan Hot Air Balloon Club